probe-rs/vscode/README.md

 ### To run against a compiled executable of `probe-rs-debugger`

-* Modify the `debug-example` entry in '.vscode/launch.json' file to point to your target project.
 * Press `F5` to __build and launch executable__ `probe-rs-debugger`.
 VSCode will
-  open another VS Code window.
-In that window,
+  open another VS Code window, titled __[Extension Development Host]__.
+* In this new VSCode window,
+  * Open an existing project, or create a new one.
+  * In your project, configure the `launch.json` in your project, as per [the minimum configuration](https://probe.rs/docs/tools/vscode/#start-a-debug-session-with-minimum-configuration) example.
-  * You will see the `debug-example` project you just configured.
+  * Select the debug environment you just created.
-* Select the debug environment `probe_rs Executable Test`.* Press `F5` to start debugging.
+    * Press `F5` to start debugging.

 ### To run against a debuggable instance of `probe-rs-debugger`